 Some of these efforts can take days or weeks to implement, but the payoff is worth it.

-Of course, you already know the three big questions that show whether any company needs white papers.
+Of course, you already know the three simple questions that show whether any company needs white papers.
 Right?

 These five added strategies include building up your confidence, taking care of inbound and outbound marketing, and never saying you’re too busy.

 In your working life, you have no doubt accumulated a lot of knowledge in certain domains.

 Take a few minutes to take stock of every area where you have worked or anything you have written about over the years.

 Ask yourself which vertical markets your knowledge touches; then ask which horizontal business functions like HR or R&D that touches.

 This exercise will likely generate an impressive list of your existing knowledge.

 All the better to answer that question prospective clients love to ask, “Have you ever written about… ?”